+- (u) Leases (cont'd)

+- The Group is the lessee (cont'd)

-(iii) Short-term leases and leases of low-value assets
+- (iii) Short-term leases and leases of low-value assets

-The Group applies the short-term lease recognition exemption to its short-term leases of office floor lease and a few of the motor vehicle leases (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+The Group applies the short-term lease recognition exemption to its short-term leases of office floor lease (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered of low value).
 Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term.